 As an aid in developing great retention skills, exercise regularly.
 By the way, as part of a good health program, you really should be taking Omega 3 for proper brain function.
-For more information on the benefits of Omega 3 and brain function, visit the following web post:
+There are many articles that document the benefits of Omega 3 and I encourage you to learn more about its benefits.